 A tough-tackling Tunisian midfielder who became a symbol of grit, captaining his national team and transitioning into a respected coaching career in Spain.

-Born in Toulouse to Tunisian parents, Mehdi Nafti's football journey was shaped by a dual identity.
-He carved out a professional career in Spain, becoming a familiar, combative presence in La Liga midfields for clubs like Racing Santander and Birmingham City.
-His true stature, however, was cemented with the Tunisian national team, where his leadership and tenacity made him a key figure and captain.
-After hanging up his boots, Nafti moved directly into the dugout, applying his understanding of the game's tactical and mental demands.
-He has since navigated the challenging landscape of Spanish football's lower divisions, managing clubs like Fuenlabrada and Ponferradina, where he is known for building resilient, hard-working sides.
+Mehdi Nafti captained the Tunisian national team, his leadership and tenacity making him a key figure.
+Born in 1978 in Toulouse to Tunisian parents, he carved out a professional career in Spain as a combative presence in La Liga midfields for clubs like Racing Santander and Birmingham City.
+After retiring, he moved into the dugout, applying his understanding of the game's tactical and mental demands.
+He navigated Spanish football's lower divisions, managing clubs like Fuenlabrada and Ponferradina, where he built resilient, hard-working sides.

 1965–1980